Skip to content

 Preserving Architectural heritage with 3Dsurvey – Castle of Sobota

 Architectural Heritage is of increasing significance to society.
 Evidence of past societies can provide a sense of belonging and security to modern societies and be an anchor in a rapidly changing world.
 In many societies, too, heritage can be an important definer of identity.
-Understanding the past can also be of great help for managing the problems of the present and the future”
+Understanding the past can also be of great help for managing the problems of the present and the future.

-In this article, we focus on roof construction substitution, where the client wanted to understand how they can make use of 3Dsurvey in order to measure a 3D area of the roof of Sobota Castle.
-The castle’s roof will be renovated, and the stakeholders needed to know what the roof area is, so that they can plan appropriate quantity of roof tiles.
-The other specific task was of course, to preserve the design, look and feel and architecture as the roof get renovated.
-The problem might seem elementary; however, it is not exactly so.
-A castle is an old object, and its roof has an irregular shape as you can see below:
+In this article, we focus on roof construction substitution, where the client wanted to understand how they can make use of 3Dsurvey in order to measure a 3D area of the roof of the Sobota Castle.
+The castle’s roof needed to be renovated, and the stakeholders needed to know the total roof area so that they could order the exact quantity of roof tiles necessary.
+The other important task was architectural heritage preservation – to preserve the design, look and feel and architecture when the roof is renovated.

-Data acquisition
+Data Acquisition

 To get the best possible 3D model of the castle, our client mapped it in double grid mode with camera pitch of 60 degrees downward at a flight altitude of 50m.
-They placed 5 ground control points around castle area as they wanted to achieve the best possible accuracy (in this case RTK telemetry alone would offer sufficient model accuracy):
+They placed 5 ground control points around the castle area as they wanted to achieve the best possible accuracy (in this case RTK telemetry alone would offer sufficient model accuracy):

 As in most cases, standard processing workflow in 3Dsurvey was used.
 The workflow offered is designed by the surveyors, so in 97% of the cases, users do not need to change the steps as they can just follow an intuitive workflow by design.